-Note: Graphic drawings included in this manual are for reference only.
-They might look different from the components installed in your system.
+Note: All graphics, drawings and pictures shown in this manual are for illustration only.
+The components that came with your machine may or may not look exactly the same as those shown in this manual.
 2. Press the second load lever labeled 'Close 1st' to release the load plate that covers the CPU socket from its locking position.

-With the 'Close 1st' lever fully retracted, gently push down on the 'Open 1st' lever to open the load plate.
+With the lever labelled 'Close 1st' fully retracted, gently push down on the lever labelled 'Open 1st' to open the load plate.
 Lift the load plate to open it completely.